-An Unusual Family Of Bald Eagles Adds Three Eaglets
+An Unusual Family Of Bald Eagles Adds 3 Eaglets

 Valor I, Valor II and Starr have also known their share of loss.
 When the trio of bald eagles hatched their first eaglets together last year, one died of unknown causes before it could take its first flight.

 While eaglet deaths are a blow to observers, they're a relatively common phenomenon.
-According to the Stewards, as many as 70-80% of bald eagles in the wild die before they reach adulthood at five years of age.
+According to the Stewards, as many as 70-80 percent of bald eagles in the wild die before they reach adulthood at five years of age.

 But fans are undeterred by that fragility.
 Just like the beloved eagles of Washington, D.C., the Illinois trio has drawn a group of dedicated fans.